 \subsection{Source identification}

-The extragalactic \HI and OHM lines have a similar spectral profile at different redshifts.
+Extragalactic \HI and OHM lines have similar spectral profiles at different redshifts.
 Spectroscopic redshift information is needed to distinguish them \citep{Hess2021}.
 The IRAS Point Source Catalog Redshift (PSCz) survey consists of spectroscopic redshifts, infrared and optical photometry, and miscellaneous information for 18351 IRAS sources, mostly selected from the Point Source Catalog \citep{Saunders2000}.
-The survey covers almost all galaxies with flux brighter than 0.595\,Jy at 60 microns, over the 84\% of the sky.
-It is well known that most previously known OHM have associated IRAS sources \citep[e.g.,][]{Darling2000,Darling2001,Darling2002a}.
-To efficiently expand the OHM sample, we could directly cross-check the PSCz catalog \citep{Saunders2000} with the corresponding FASHI data cube to see if there are any emission lines within a beam size of 2.9$'$ and a velocity range of $\sim$600\,$\kms$.
-The FASHI data covers around 10000 deg$^2$ within $0^h\lesssim{\rm RA}\lesssim17^h$, $22^h\lesssim{\rm RA}\lesssim24^h$, $6^\circ\lesssim{\rm DEC}\lesssim0^\circ$, and $18^\circ\lesssim{\rm DEC}\lesssim64^\circ$ with a typical spectral detection sensitivity of $\sim$1.50\,mJy with a velocity resolution of $\sim$6.4\,$\kms$ at 1.4\,GHz.
+The survey covers almost all galaxies with flux brighter than 0.595\,Jy at 60 microns, over 84\% of the sky.
+It is well known that most previously known OHMs have associated IRAS sources \citep[e.g.,][]{Darling2000,Darling2001,Darling2002a}.
+To efficiently expand the OHM sample, we directly cross-checked the PSCz catalog \citep{Saunders2000} with the corresponding FASHI data cube to see if there are any emission lines within a beam size of 2.9$'$ and a velocity range of $\sim$600\,$\kms$.
+The FASHI data covers around 10000 deg$^2$ within $0^h\lesssim{\rm RA}\lesssim17^h$, $22^h\lesssim{\rm RA}\lesssim24^h$, $6^\circ\lesssim{\rm Dec}\lesssim0^\circ$, and $18^\circ\lesssim{\rm Dec}\lesssim64^\circ$ with a typical spectral detection sensitivity of $\sim$1.50\,mJy for a velocity resolution of $\sim$6.4\,$\kms$ at 1.4\,GHz.
 Because the FASHI project can only operate in schedule-filler mode, parts of the above region are not fully covered.
-Within the region we found that there are a total of 145 PSCz sources covered by the current FASHI data with the spectroscopic redshifts in the frequency range from 1304 to 1461\,MHz.
-Using the FAST spectral data and the moment 0, 1, 2 images, we check the 145 sources one by one, including the redshift, coordinate, flux density, and the $g$, $r$, and $z$ bands of the SDSS data, and then discard the probable \HI source.
+Within the region we found that there are a total of 145 PSCz sources covered by the current FASHI data with spectroscopic redshifts in the frequency range from 1304 to 1461\,MHz.
+Using the FAST spectral data and the moment 0, 1, 2 images, we check the 145 sources one by one, including the redshift, coordinate, flux density, and the $g$, $r$, and $z$ bands of the SDSS data, and then discard the probable \HI sources as judged by the spectroscopic redshift information.
 In the end, we discovered and conformed 27 OHMs, 18 of which were first found by FAST.
 Detailed information on these sources is presented in the following sections.